 The Mediatheque Project

-‘Mission Education’: From Data to comprehensive Understanding
+‘Mission Education’: From Data to Comprehensive Understanding

 A major motivator behind the mediatheque project is the idea of interweaving the worlds of science and society.
 The Nobel Laureates, who have utilised their scientific expertise to the greatest benefit of society, are ambassadors and role models of this approach—as mediators between the two worlds and as guarantors of a sublime level of content quality.
 Thanks to the support of donors and the assistance of experts, the mediatheque is in a position to provide high-quality and high-value information free of charge to everyone with an interest in science.

-Benefiting from the new Lindau Mediatheque
+Benefiting from the Lindau Mediatheque

-The new mediatheque is an excellent resource for aspiring and established scientists, as it offers enriched and developed but unabridged and unfiltered original scientific material.
-The comprehensive supply of media is an ideal source of information for carrying out research and preparing topics for particular meetings, in some cases maybe even a Lindau Meeting.
-The high scientific relevance of the mediatheque content is exemplified by the recent creation of a habilitation project, which focuses exclusively on the picture archives associated with the Lindau Meetings and investigates the changes in the visual language of scientific communication.
+The mediatheque is an excellent resource for aspiring and established scientists, as it offers enriched and developed but unabridged and unfiltered original scientific material.
+The comprehensive supply of media is an ideal source of information for carrying out research and preparing topics for particular meetings, in some cases maybe even a Lindau Nobel Laureate Meeting.
+The high scientific relevance of the mediatheque content is exemplified by the recent creation of a habilitation project, which focuses exclusively on the picture archives associated with the Lindau Nobel Laureate Meetings and investigates the changes in the visual language of scientific communication.
 The extensive content processing of lectures and other documentation available in the archive means that we can expect a range of exciting, perhaps even surprising, insights into the history of science in the future.
-For example, it was recently discovered that the last lecture given by Laureate Niels Bohr was in fact held in Lindau.
+For example, it was recently discovered that the last lecture given by the late Laureate Niels Bohr was in fact held in Lindau.